AAbercrombie0492/reduced_basis_decomposition/README.rst

 2. Add the vector to Y using the Gramm-Schmidt process.
 Add the dot product of the transpose of the vector and X to T, enabling future reconstruction.

-3. Check to make sure the newest column.
+3. Check to make sure the newest column vector in Y hasn’t solved the decomposition problem already.

 Algorithm
 --------